kataru-lang/unity-kataru-demo/README.md

 You can test out Windows, Mac and Linux builds [here](https://zephyo1.itch.io/unity-kataru-demo).
 Note that Kataru is not ready for WebGL yet.

+## Installation
+1. Clone repo
+2. Init Kataru submodule

+TODO: Remove submodule and add Kataru as a git reference in manifest instead.

 ## Implementation notes